heenamkung/TIL/python/python_basics.md

 For most of the example code below, assume they are inside the print() function.

+Note that print() ends with a newline.
+Running multiple print(x) will result in multiple lines of x.

 ## Spacing
 ```
 Spaces are the preferred indentation method.